 Anime & Manga

-- Belldandy.
+- Ah!
+My Goddess: Belldandy.
 Her pastimes include cleaning, talking about how much she loves cleaning, and coddling various inanimate objects because love makes machines work better.
 She'll give any and every stranger on the street a hug, but hasn't gotten past second base with the boyfriend she's lived with for years.
 There are occasions where she is shown as being aware of the situation, but these are typically the exceptions rather than the rule.

 - For example, her knowledge of sexual innuendo is woefully limited, allowing her to misunderstand comments such as how Keiichi doesn't get much sleep when he's with her.
 She also misses Keiichi's hints about moving their relationship forward sexually, such as when they were standing in front of the love motel during an Urd-created rainstorm.
 On the other hand, she is at least somewhat aware that Keiichi has sexual desires, but admits she is not ready to fulfill them.

 - Another example, is when they were at the hot Springs and Keiichi was trying to cover up his nakedness.
 Belldandy was totally unaware of Keiichi's embarrassment at being nude in front of a group of girls, and thought that Marller had hurt him.
 Both Marller and Urd considered her complete obliviousness to be scary ◊

 - Krista Renz from Attack on Titan actively cultivates this kind of image, as part of her overall issues with herself.
 She desperately wants to be thought of as a virtuous, innocent, and gentle girl to the extent she puts herself (and others) into harm's way.
 She is a kind person, but not nearly as innocent or virtuous as most people are lead to believe.